How Supervision Works

 The Minnesota Department of Corrections supervises two types of people:

 - Felony sentenced individuals who have served the mandatory two-thirds of their prison sentence who have been released from prison and

 - Probationers who were not committed to the custody of the Commissioner of Corrections but reside in counties that do not find it practical to operate a local supervision program.

 Minnesota uses determinate sentencing.
 Under this system, there is no parole board and no time off for good behavior.
-Offenders serve two-thirds of their prison sentence incarcerated and the remaining third on supervised release.
+Individuals serve two-thirds of their prison sentence incarcerated and the remaining third on supervised release.

-In addition to supervising offenders who have been released from prison, the DOC also supervises probation cases in some counties.
+In addition to supervising people who have been released from prison, the DOC also supervises probation cases in some counties.
 Probation is used as a alternative to incarceration.
 If someone violates their probation conditions, the case is referred back to the sentencing judge for review, and in some cases prison time may be imposed.